Angrite: Origin

+Vesta, where it is under 0.4 GPa.

+and Pluto, where it is perhaps 1 GPa.

 Notable meteorites

 There are currently over 30 meteorites classified as angrites.
 The type specimen, the Angra dos Reis meteorite, was an observed fall in 1869 and weighed 1.5 kg.
 Most of it has been lost over time; the largest remaining piece, weighing 101 grams, is kept at the Museum of Natural History in Rio de Janeiro.

-NWA 10463 has been suggested to represent an intermediate stage between the quenched and plutonic angrite meteorites.
+NWA 10463 has been suggested to be an intermediate stage between the quenched and plutonic angrite meteorites.

-NWA 8535 has been suggested to represent a Dunite.
+NWA 8535 has been suggested to be a Dunite.

 Asuka-12209; Asuka-88371 and NWA 12320 demonstrate an oxygen isotopic disequilibrium indicative of planetary mixing.